 Before installing or repairing an asphalt driveway, its lifespan is one factor to consider.
-Asphalt is a durable material, but its longevity depends on its composition, the installation process, and maintenance.
+Asphalt is a durable material, but its longevity depends on its composition, installation process, and maintenance.
 With proper installation and maintenance, your asphalt driveway can serve you for 15 to 35 years.
 For this reason, it’s necessary to work with reputable contractors who use quality asphalt to provide durable driveways.

 Factors That Affect the Longevity of an Asphalt Driveway